 There is insufficient high-quality research in runners to determine whether warming up reduces injury rates.
 One randomized trial involving 421 runners found that an educational intervention regarding warm-up, cool-down, and stretching did not significantly reduce the risk of injury .
 Nevertheless, many clinicians advocate a dynamic warm-up or light jogging before engaging in strenuous running and we concur with this approach.

-Shoes and orthotics — Debate continues about the role running shoes and orthotics may play in reducing the risk of injury.
-Based on limited evidence and clinical experience, we suggest using the running shoe that feels most comfortable and is well suited to the shape of the runner's foot [23,33,34].
+Running shoe design and orthotics — Debate continues about the role running shoes and orthotics may play in reducing the risk of injury.
+Based on limited evidence and clinical experience, we suggest using the running shoe that feels most comfortable, fits properly, and is well suited to the shape of the runner's foot [23,33,34].

 There are three basic types of running shoes: